top of page

 THE IMPORTANCE OF ADEQUATE DIAGNOSIS AND TREATMENT

-As you can see, the causes above about are just a few out of hundreds of possible causes of anxiety symptoms.
 It is imperative that you work with a doctor who understands the complex interactions that can cause anxiety to manifest.

 Functional medicine testing and diagnosis can assess a wide range of possible causes and uses natural yet effective treatments.